boshenglee/process/README.md

 # Process
-A repository to showcase my personal learning outcome
+A repository to showcase my learning outcome

 ## otel-python
 A python application which instrumented with ***OpenTelemetry*** for Traces, Metrics and Logs